Is Medicaid Planning Ethical?

 In their article, McGuffey and Takacs list several common objections to Medicaid planning.
 The principal objections are usually stated as:

-- Medicaid planning is a form of elder abuse.
+Medicaid planning is a form of elder abuse.
 Because many elders in nursing home lack the mental capacity to choose to do Medicaid planning, their children - who stand to gain most from saving the money from the nursing home -- make the choice for them.
-Instead of the elder's assets being expended to pay for good long-term care, the assets wind up in the children's hands -- and the elder winds up with substandard long-term care.
+Instead of the elder's assets being spent to pay for good long-term care, the assets wind up in the children's hands - and the elder winds up with substandard long-term care.

 The practice of Medicaid planning has many defenders.
 Most arguments justify such planning as legal but rarely address the ethics of such planning.
 Some examples include Mom and Dad, members of America's "greatest generation," are now expected to spend all of their money on their nursing home care.
 Shouldn't they be allowed to leave their monetary legacy to their children?